-Adaptogenic herbs such as Ashwagandha, Rhodiola and Holy Basil promote a healthy response to stress.* By supporting the normal function of the adrenal glands (and their production of cortisol), the adrenals do not need to steal it from the progesterone made by ovaries.*
+Adaptogenic herbs such as Ashwagandha, Rhodiola and Holy Basil promote a healthy response to stress.
+REF#1753 REF#1754 By supporting the adrenal glands' normal function (and their cortisol production), the adrenals do not need to steal it from the progesterone made by ovaries.

-We hope this blog has demystified the body's hormones as they relate to normal menstruation.
+We hope this blog has demystified the body's hormones related to normal menstruation.

 - 1. Chen, Y. et al., "Red Clover Isoflavones Influence Estradiol Concentration, Exercise Performance, and Gut Microbiota in Female Mice", Sport and Exercise Nutrition.
 2021.. https://www.frontiersin.org/articles/10.3389/fnut.2021.623698/full 1 1.
 Chen, Y. et al., "Red Clover Isoflavones Influence Estradiol Concentration, Exercise Performance, and Gut Microbiota in Female Mice", Sport and Exercise Nutrition.
 2021.. https://www.frontiersin.org/articles/10.3389/fnut.2021.623698/full